Are you pregnant and worried that your current deodorant isn’t safe to use any more?

 If it’s important to you to avoid aluminum and fragrances, or you opt for a more natural deodorant that doesn’t have the same level of effectiveness as your conventional brand, you can try the following to manage sweating and body odor while pregnant:

 - Use underarm wipes throughout the day to clean bacteria that may mix with sweat and cause odor.

 - Put baby powder, cornstarch, or baking soda under your arms to help absorb your sweat.

 - Wear light clothing that will allow your body to breathe and prevents overheating.

 - Use deodorant only on an “as-needed” basis, like when you have a big presentation at work or if you’re planning to be out in the sun all day.

 - Frequently bathing or showering.

-Our top pick is the Almay Sensitive Skin Clear Gel.
+Our top pick as the best pregnancy deodorant is the Almay Sensitive Skin Clear Gel.
 It contains the maximum level of aluminum to battle stubborn pregnancy sweat but does not contain added scents that may be bothersome to the sensitive pregnancy nose.